gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 Let's try it out!

-First we need to create a production build of our Gatsby site.
+First you need to create a production build of your Gatsby site.
 The Gatsby development server is optimized for making development fast but the site that it generates, while it closely resembles a production version of the site, isn't as optimized.

 Stop the development server (if it's still running) and run:

 `gatsby build`

-As we learned in part 1 of the tutorial, this does a production build of your site and outputs the built static files into the `public` directory.
+As you learned in part 1 of the tutorial, this does a production build of your site and outputs the built static files into the `public` directory.

 To view the production site locally run: